IBM/unitxt/docs/docs/rag_support.rst

 #.
 A generative model is prompted to answer the user question based on the retrieved content.
 #.
 The generated answer is returned to the user.

 RAG evaluation covers the performance of both the retrieval system and the generative model.
-We will refer to the output of the retrieval system as ``retrieved texts`` or ``contexts`` (an ordered list of texts with ids) and the output of the generative model as ``generated answer`` (a text string).
+We refer to the output of the retrieval system as ``retrieved texts`` or ``contexts`` (an ordered list of texts with ids) and the output of the generative model as ``generated answer`` (a text string).

 .. _rag_task: